Arsenic poisoning: Chelation

-Nutrition

-Supplemental potassium decreases the risk of experiencing a life-threatening heart rhythm problem from arsenic trioxide.

 History

 An 1889 newspaper advertisement for "arsenic complexion wafers".
 Arsenic was known to be poisonous during the Victorian era.

 Beginning in about 3000 BC, arsenic was mined and added to copper in the alloying of bronze, but the adverse health effects of working with arsenic led to it being abandoned when a viable alternative, tin, was discovered.

-In addition to its presence as a poison, for centuries, arsenic was used medicinally.
-It has been used for over 2,400 years as a part of traditional Chinese medicine.
-In the western world, arsenic compounds, such as salvarsan, were used extensively to treat syphilis before penicillin was introduced.
-It was eventually replaced as a therapeutic agent by sulfa drugs and then by other antibiotics.
-Arsenic was also an ingredient in many tonics (or "patent medicines").

-In addition, during the Elizabethan era, some women used a mixture of vinegar, chalk, and arsenic applied topically to whiten their skin.
+During the Elizabethan era, some women used toxic makeup composed of vinegar, chalk, and arsenic applied topically to whiten their skin.
 This use of arsenic was intended to prevent aging and creasing of the skin, but some arsenic was inevitably absorbed into the bloodstream.
 During the Victorian era (late 19th century) in the United States, U.S. newspapers advertised "arsenic complexion wafers" that promised to remove facial blemishes such as moles and pimples.

 Some pigments, most notably the popular Emerald Green (known also under several other names), were based on arsenic compounds.
 Overexposure to these pigments was a frequent cause of accidental poisoning of artists and craftsmen.

 Arsenic became a favored method for murder of the Middle Ages and Renaissance, particularly among the ruling classes in Italy, allegedly.
 Because the symptoms are similar to those of cholera, which was common at the time, arsenic poisoning often went undetected.
 By the 19th century, it had acquired the nickname "inheritance powder", perhaps because impatient heirs were known or suspected to use it to ensure or accelerate their inheritances.
 It was also a common murder technique in the 19th century in domestic violence situations, such as the case of Rebecca Copin, who attempted to poison her husband by "putting arsenic in his coffee".